Details about map content are available here Click on the map dots to view record details.

 single to gregarious, most often with Pseudotsuga menziesii (Douglas-fir) in exposed areas, fruits just after morels in spring, (Lindgren), single to gregarious, at 600 - 1850 m elevation, often in sunny locations "such as road cuts, along trails, campgrounds, and other breaks in forest canopy"; occurring with conifers, mainly Pseudotsuga menziesii, less often with Pinus (pine), (Tulloss)

 Amanita muscaria 1) is striate at cap edge, 2) is more often red than orange in the Pacific Northwest, 3) has pyramidal warts with less tendency for a patch in center, 4) has a different volva, 5) grows single or in groups but rarely in clumps (A. aprica is often in clumps), and 6) is less short and stocky, (Lindgren, pers. comm.).
 Amanita muscaria variants all bear common to plentiful basidial clamps, (Tulloss).
-Amanita aprica is like A. gemmata but more robust, with a volva that does not roll out, and the stem more or less equal, (Lindgren, pers. comm.).
-A. gemmata may be a complex of several species but has 1) more slender fruitbodies and with cap width reaching only a bit more than half to two-thirds the maximum size of those of A. aprica, 2) cap color yellow-orange, or yellow to pale tan, or nearly white with tan restricted to disc, 3) cap margin distinctly striate, 4) spores proportionately broader than those of A. aprica: the range of the average value of length / width computed for each specimen = 1.29 - 1.36 (or in other calculations 1.42 +/- 0.13 and 1.25-1.27) as opposed to 1.42-1.62 for A. aprica, 5) (following Yang 1997) universal veil on cap "dominated by filamentous, undifferentiated hyphae disordered or with subradial orientation and also including scattered or locally fairly abundant inflated cells", (Tulloss).
+Amanita aprica is like A. gemmata group but more robust, with a volva that does not roll out, and the stem more or less equal, (Lindgren, pers. comm.).
+A. gemmata group has 1) more slender fruitbodies and with cap width reaching only a bit more than half to two-thirds the maximum size of those of A. aprica, 2) cap color yellow-orange, or yellow to pale tan, or nearly white with tan restricted to disc, 3) cap margin distinctly striate, 4) spores proportionately broader than those of A. aprica: the range of the average value of length / width computed for each specimen = 1.29 - 1.36 (or in other calculations 1.42 +/- 0.13 and 1.25-1.27) as opposed to 1.42-1.62 for A. aprica, 5) (following Yang 1997) universal veil on cap "dominated by filamentous, undifferentiated hyphae disordered or with subradial orientation and also including scattered or locally fairly abundant inflated cells", (Tulloss).

 Recommended citation: Author, Date.
 Page title.
 In Klinkenberg, Brian.
 (Editor) 2020.
 E-Flora BC: